zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

 = 4.11.2 =

+Release date: 20th August 2018

 * Fix "Image files are missing" warning when thumbails optimization is activated but all the thumbnails are excepted from optimization and the bulk is ran a second time.

-= 4.11.2 =
 * Fix not saving properly the metadata on some situations

 = 4.11.1 =

+Release date: 28th August 2018

 * compatibility with the MediaPress plugin
 * new action to be called by when thumbnails are regenerated: shortpixel-thumbnails-regenerated
 * accept '+' inside the e-mail address